Boston Green Card Lawyers

 - Make sure to submit evidence and supporting documentation that proves your relationship is a qualifying one

 The Legal Immigration Family Equity Act, also known as the LIFE Act, allows people who do not typically qualify for adjustment of status to obtain a green card.
-A person can apply no matter if they entered the country illegally, worked in the U.S. without having proper authorization, or if they failed to maintain legal status in the country.
+A person can apply regardless of whether they entered the country illegally, worked in the U.S. without proper authorization, or failed to maintain legal status in the country.
+However, not everyone is eligible under the LIFE Act.
+A knowledgeable immigration attorney can help determine whether you should seek a green card under the LIFE Act.

-The LIFE Act also created the V Visa.
-This allows some family legal status and the authorization to work in the U.S. If you have been waiting for a green card for more than 3 years, you may be able to get the V Visa.
+The LIFE Act also created the V Visa, which allows some families legal status and authorization to work in the U.S. If you have been waiting for a green card for more than three years, you may be able to get the V Visa.

-In the Immigration and Nationality Act, Section 245(i) details the eligibility requirements for this process, but it is best to speak with an attorney to learn if you qualify and how to get the process started.
+In the Immigration and Nationality Act, Section 245(i) details the eligibility requirements for this process.
+Still, it is best to speak with an attorney to learn if you qualify and how to get the process started.
+Our team of immigration attorneys has helped with countless business immigration cases, family-based immigration, and applicants under the LIFE Act.
+We are here to help you get to the next step in your immigration journey.

 How Can Your Conditional Status Be Removed?